dylane1999/NeuralNetPractice/README.md

 An array of n weights for n number of nodes in the neural network.

 b.
 What does the `reset_weights()` method do?
 (Note: this method uses python's list comprehension.
 Feel free to unpack it.)
-- The reset weights method fills the self.weights array with n number of random weights for a given size n
+- The reset weights method fills the self.weights array with n number of random weights for a given size n if the default weight is none, if there is a default weight then it sets the array to an array with n default weights.

 c.
 Perhaps counterintuitively, we will start by writing the `test_example()` method. `test_example()` takes a data point and a label, and returns 1 if the perceptron's output is obove threshold, 0 otherwise.